 - Appraisal interviewing

-Sales and marketing directors, managers, executives, practitioners and staff.
+The Sales Management Training program is suitable for Sales and marketing directors, managers, executives, practitioners, and staff.

 Upon completion of this sales management courses, you will be able to understand: